 Scotland is well known for its wild nature, historical castles and whisky trails.
-However, it also has more exotic side, not many know about.
-Want to find out about the unusual places in Scotland?
+However, it also has a more exotic side.
+Find out more about the unique side of Scotland and beautiful places to visit, not known by many.

 Do you want to know how to travel more with a full-time job?
 I managed to travel to 11 countries in one year with full-time job and on a budget.
 Want it too?
 Check my traveling tips for going on holidays more while working full-time.
 It is possible!

 Let’s be honest, Iceland is not cheap.
 Classified as the most expensive country, it can make an impression that you need to rob a bank first to travel there.
 Is it true?

 Is it delicious or disgusting?
 Check what is skyr, why the sharks are buried and what to cook in a geyser.

 Known for its unique atmosphere and untouched nature, Iceland has many secret places that will make your experience truly unforgettable.
 Discover Iceland off the beaten path and see where to find Icelandic hidden gems with the exact location map.

 What are the places that you just have to see when travelling in south Iceland?

 Eleven visited countries (including five brand new ones!), exploring England and Scotland, solo travelling, travelling as a couple, amazing people, great memories, freedom, love and happiness.
 But also difficult decisions, people’s bad intentions, disappointments, changes.
 A lot of changes.
 What a year!